 If the stove gets crazy, there is a fire blanket within reach.
 If the fire blanket doesn’t do the trick, there are several large fire extinguishers also within reach.
 Try not to make the stove go crazy.

 The freezer is where we keep perishable items.
 It’s accessed via a top-opening door.
 Open and close the door as quickly as possible to prevent loss of cool air.

 Garbage is divided into two categories: natural and man-made.
 Man-made items (ex: soup cans) should be rinsed and placed in the garbage bag (located in the galley).
 When possible, throw fresh items (egg shells, vegetable remnants, shrimp heads) into the sea.
 Keeping “fresh” garbage on the boat in the Thai heat is a recipe for Super Stink(tm).

-There are three main cabins on the boat.
-You’ll find fans, lights, and 12v outlets in all the cabins.
+There are a variety of cabins on the boats.
+You’ll find fans, lights, and 12v outlets in most cabins.
 These will only work if power is turned ON at the breaker panel.
 Don’t stick your fingers, toes, hair or appendages in the fans.
 Keep cabins tidy and free of clutter – especially the main cabin.
-Depending on conditions, loose objects can “fly around” and open bags can “explode all over the place.”
-All of these events are “undesirable.”
+Depending on conditions, loose objects can fly around and open bags can explode all over the place.
+All of these events are undesirable.
 Turn off power to cabins when not in use.

 The Breaker Panel